-Absent adequate funding, the District will continue to best maximize minimum resources for as long as it can to achieve as much as possible, while generating and seeking partnerships and grant funds to achieve our of priorities.
-Some funds remain set aside to get necessary projects moving and/or to for required grant matching which allow priorities to be met more completely or quickly.
+The District will continue to best maximize minimum resources for as long as it can to achieve as much as possible, while generating and seeking partnerships and grant funds to achieve our goals.

 B. Revenue

 Overview of How Solid Waste Management Districts Earn Revenue